Boosting Work Extraction in Quantum Batteries via Continuous Environment Monitoring: Abstract

 \section{Abstract}

-Quantum correlations that typically develop between a quantum battery and its charger reduce the amount of work extractable from the battery.
-We show that by coupling the system with an additional environment that can be continuously monitored, one can weaken these correlations and enhance work extraction beyond what is achievable in the ideal (closed system) limit.
-This general mechanism is illustrated using both a cavity--mediated spin--spin and Dicke quantum battery models.
+During the charging process, interactions between a quantum battery and its charger generally generate quantum correlations, which may reduce the amount of work extractable from the battery alone.
+We show that, by coupling the system with an environment that can be continuously monitored, one can weaken these correlations and enhance work extraction beyond what is achievable in the ideal (closed system) limit.
+This general mechanism is illustrated using both a cavity--mediated spin--spin and a Dicke quantum battery model.

-\sect{Introduction} Advances in quantum science and technology for computation~\cite{benenti2019principles}, simulation~\cite{georgescu2014quantum}, sensing~\cite{degen2017sensing} and communication~\cite{portmann2022security} have driven growing interest in leveraging quantum--mechanical resources---such as coherence and entanglement---for energy storage and manipulation, giving rise to the concept of the Quantum Battery (QB)~\cite{alicki2013entanglement,Quach23, Campaioli24,Binder15, campaioli2017enhancing, Ferraro18,Andolina18,Le18,Zhang19, Hovhannisyan20,Seah21,gyhm2022quantum,salvia2022extracting,morrone2023charging,castellano2024extended,shaghaghi2022micromasers,grazi2024controlling, catalano2024frustrating,castellano2024extended, konar2024multimode,gemme2024qutrit,razzoli2025cyclic,lu2025topological, beder2025workextractionquantumbattery,cavaliere2025dynamical, cavaliere2025quantumadvantageboundsmultipartite} A QB is a quantum system that can be driven from a low--energy configuration (empty battery, ideally the ground state) to an excited state (full battery) through interaction with an external charger, and can subsequently release the stored energy on demand.
+\sect{Introduction} Advances in quantum science and technology for computation~\cite{benenti2019principles}, simulation~\cite{georgescu2014quantum}, sensing~\cite{degen2017sensing} and communication~\cite{portmann2022security} have driven growing interest in leveraging quantum--mechanical resources---such as coherence and entanglement---for energy storage and manipulation, giving rise to the concept of the Quantum Battery (QB)~\cite{alicki2013entanglement,Quach23, Campaioli24,Ferraro26, Binder15, campaioli2017enhancing, Ferraro18,Andolina18,Le18,Zhang19, Hovhannisyan20,Seah21,gyhm2022quantum,salvia2022extracting,morrone2023charging,castellano2024extended,shaghaghi2022micromasers,grazi2024controlling, catalano2024frustrating,castellano2024extended, konar2024multimode,gemme2024qutrit,razzoli2025cyclic,lu2025topological, beder2025workextractionquantumbattery,cavaliere2025dynamical, cavaliere2025quantumadvantageboundsmultipartite} A QB is a quantum system that can be driven from a low--energy configuration (empty battery, ideally the ground state) to an excited state (full battery) through interaction with an external charger, and can subsequently release the stored energy on demand.